cedricvancaillie-svg/angular-tetravalent-lattice/README.md

 The present framework is deliberately scoped.
 Two important limitations remain:

-- The continuum equations currently describe an **open/active system** (the integrated density grows exponentially due to the non-unitary gain term).
+- The continuum equations currently describe an **open / active system** (the integrated density grows exponentially due to the non-unitary gain term).
-- Recovering a fully **conservative, unitary massive Dirac/Weyl operator** and deriving an explicit microscopic mapping \(\kappa = f(k_{\mathrm{eff}})\) from the underlying elastic potential are still open problems.
+- Recovering a fully conservative, unitary massive Dirac/Weyl operator and deriving an explicit microscopic mapping \(\kappa = f(k_{\mathrm{eff}})\) from the underlying elastic potential are still open problems.

-Stating these boundaries explicitly is intentional: overclaiming is the fastest way to be ignored in theoretical physics.
+Stating these boundaries explicitly is intentional: in theoretical physics, overclaiming is the fastest way to be ignored.
 The kinematic mass term and light-cone protection are rigorously established; the completion of the standard relativistic structure is left as future work.

 ---